HRithIkGowDA/GO-TASK/README.md

 Implementation of Product page of Myntra with various filters and sorting features along with cart  in React with vanilla(pure) CSS.

 # Tech Stack used for the assignment
-ReactJS, Redux , HTML , CSS , JAVASCRIPT
+ReactJS, Redux , HTML , CSS , JAVASCRIPT.
 Redux Toolkit.

 # Info